NicoZweifel/kotlin.js-react-fullstack-mpp-template/README.md

 }
 ```

-Im sorry if there's anything wrong with it, i am new to react. :)
+Im sorry if there's anything wrong with it, i am new to react :)